Online Descriptor Enhancement via Self-Labelling Triplets for Visual Data Association: Online Self-Supervision

 \subsection{Descriptor Refinement with Cosine Triplet Loss}

 In order to learn a complex mapping $\descgen$ between object patch pixels to descriptors, a Siamese \cite{bromley1994signature} set of neural networks is often used \cite{yoon2018online}.
 Two or more identical descriptor-generators learn to produce different outputs by training on image-patches labeled as similar or dissimilar.
 Loss functions, such as contrastive loss \cite{chopra2005learning} for training pairs or triplet-loss \cite{weinberger2009distance} for training triplets, combine descriptors to a single loss value.
 Given a descriptor distance metric $\mathcal{D}$, both loss functions aim to minimize the distance between similar descriptors and to maximize the distance between dissimilar pairs.
 We choose to use the triplet loss function since it has an inherent balance of positive and negative samples, and found it easier in practice to optimize than a contrastive loss.
 Additionally, the cosine triplet loss has proven useful in supervised learning contexts \cite{kavitha2019evaluation}.
-Given $\mathbf{d_\text{anchor}}, \mathbf{d_\text{positive}}$ for descriptors of the same object and $\mathbf{d_\text{negative}}$ for a descriptor of a different object, the triplet loss is